jamii/jamii.github.com/_drafts/relational-ui.markdown

 (I couldn't be bothered to download and compile the React version myself to add a button to add 200 todos at once.)

-I won't bother reading too much detail into those numbers, but it's clear that Imp is at least in the same ballpark as React and Om for this simple example.
+I won't bother reading too much detail into those numbers, but it's clear that Imp is at least in the same ballpark as React and Om for this simple example, which means that this approach could feasibly work.

-Bear in mind also that this is recalculating the UI for each tab from scratch on each event.
-The UI calculation is built up entirely out of simple joins so in theory it should be easy to maintain incrementally.

 I also tested how the server scales with multiple sessions connected.
 This table shows the total time taken by the server to add the 201st todo and update every client (mean of 100 runs).